cortes-ciriano-lab/telomere_fusions/README.md

 Output file:<br>
 Read alignemnt information, which will be used in Step 4.

-## Step 2: extracting reads with telomere repeats (TTAGGG) and inverted telomere repeats (CCCTAA) allowing for one mismatch
+## Step 2: extracting reads with telomeric repeats (TTAGGG and CCCTAA) allowing for one mismatch

-From a bam file passed via stdin<br>
+From a bam file input via stdin<br>
 ```python
 samtools view test.bam | python scripts/fusion_caller.py --mode callfusions  --outprefix ${sampleid}
 ```